Skip to content

 three-cmmc-2.0-levels-vc3

-Level 1 is unchanged from the original CMMC requirements and still includes 17 basic cyber security practices.
+Level 1 is unchanged from the original CMMC requirements.

 Level 3 has become Level 2, which is considered “Advanced” and is now based solely on NIST 800-171.
 Within Level 2, there will be two subsets of suppliers – those that need to have a third-party audit and those that can self-assess.